 Lyrics and Information

-Georg Joseph, Heilige Seelenlust oder Geistliche HirtenLieder, Poland 1657Words by Isaac WattsTune: ANGELUS by Georg JosephKey signature: E flat major (3 flats)Meter: LMPublic Domain1.
+Georg Joseph, Heilige Seelenlust oder Geistliche HirtenLieder, Poland 1657Words by Isaac WattsTune: ANGELUS by Georg JosephKey signature: E flat major (3 flats)Time signature: 3/4Meter: LMPublic Domain1.
 Nature with open volume stands, To spread her maker’s praise abroad; And ev’ry labor of His hands Shows something worthy of a God.2.
 But in the grace that rescued man His brightest form of glory shines; Here, on the cross, ’tis fairest drawn, In precious blood and crimson lines.3.
 Here His whole name appears complete; Nor wit can guess, nor reason prove, Which of the letters best is writ, The pow’r the wisdom, or the love.4.
 Here I behold His inmost heart, Where grace and vengeance strangely join, Piercing His Son with sharpest smart, To make the purchased pleasures mine.5.
 O! the sweet wonders of that cross, Where God the Savior loved and died!
 Her noblest life my spirit draws From His dear wounds and bleeding side.6.
 I would forever speak His name, In sounds to mortal ears unknown; With angels join to praise the Lamb, And worship at His Father’s throne.